Nahalco/CEIT-UI/README.md

 # client_ui
-gulp angular single page for web application
+gulp angular single page for internet of things client web application

 This project development by gulp and angular

 Development:
 ===========